 As for Eliza ending up with Freddy?
 I’m not convinced.
 We might need more than a few charming giggles from Jeremy Brett to decide whether he’s truly a good fit.

-My analysis is based on the 1964 film My Fair Lady, not the original play or other adaptations.
+My analysis is based on the 1964 film My Fair Lady, not the original play or any other adaptations.